samma-io/nmap/README.md

-# Nmap scanner for samma.
+# Nmap scanner for samma.io
 Scans the target ip and send result back to samma.io ore Elasticsearch server.